Image operations

 radius=X

-applies rounded corners and optionally fills the empty background with a color
+rounds the corners of the image while optionally fills the empty background with a chosen color

 Resize functions

-When you specify width and height, original image proportions can be ignored or maintained.
-You may also choose to add padding to the image to fill the blank space.
+When you resize an image by specify both width and height, the original image proportions can be either ignored or maintained.
+You may also choose to add padding to the image to fill the blank space (extending the canvas).

-Cloudimage supports the following resize function (operation func):
+Cloudimage supports the following resize functions (defined with the func parameter):

 Crop